-The subsystem contains memory and addressable registers for read and write operations as shown in Table 2-27.
-All registers are directly accessible using a single AXI4-Lite interface.
-The base address is computed in the Vivado IP Integrator system during creation of the system.
-All the registers addresses mentioned here are the offset from the base address.
 The address space from 0x34 to 0x3FFF belongs to the TEMAC.
 A few registers from the TEMAC are briefly mentioned here for ease of use.
 See the Tri-Mode Ethernet MAC LogiCORE IP Product Guide (PG051) [Ref 1] for more information related to these registers.
-All reserved address spaces indicated in Table 2-27 return zeros when read.
+All reserved address spaces indicated in Table 2-29 return zeros when read.

-In Table 2-27 through Table 2-60, R/W stands for read/write and RO stands for read only.
+In Table 2-29 through Table 2-62, R/W stands for read/write and RO stands for read only.